google/zetasql/docs/functions-and-operators.md

 **Description**

-Computes the hyperbolic sine of X. Generates an error if an overflow occurs.
+Computes the hyperbolic sine of X where X is specified in radians.
+Generates an error if overflow occurs.

 ### ASIN